mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 ```BASH
 sudo apt-get update
 ```
-A large number of lines will be displayed as different update files are downloaded.
-This step may take several minutes on a slow Internet connection.
+This step may take several minutes.

-Install the Bitcoin Core daemon (bitcoind), which is useful for programmers and advanced users, type the following line and proceed to the Bitcoin Core Daemon section below:
+Install the Bitcoin Core daemon (bitcoind) using the following:

 ```BASH
 sudo apt-get install bitcoind